-The table below summarizes the potential to emit of the entire source after issuance of this FESOP, reflecting all limits, of the emission units.
-Any control equipment is considered federally enforceable only after issuance of this FESOP, and only to the extent that the effect of the control equipment is made practically enforceable in the permit.
+The table below summarizes the potential to emit, reflecting all limits of the emission units.
+Any control equipment is considered enforceable only after issuance of this FESOP and only to the extent that the effect of the control equipment is made practically enforceable in the permit.